avloboda/RouterOS_toolkit/audit_tool/README.md

 Please report any bugs.

+### Requirements
-Requires Python 3.6+.
+* Requires Python 3.6+.
-Requires librouteros 2.2.0+ library, which can be found here: https://github.com/luqasz/librouteros
+* Requires Librouteros 2.2.0+ library, which can be found here: https://github.com/luqasz/librouteros